wp-plugins/corner-ad/readme.txt

 The edition screen allows the configuration of the ad featuring the following options:

 * Ad name: Name used to identify the ad in the list.
 * Ad Link: Link to a page that will be opened when the user clicks on the ad.
+The link must be an absolute URL if you are promoting an external website.
-* Open Ad in: The options are "New page" to open the page in a new browser window or "Self Page" to keep the navigation in the same browser window.
+* Open Ad in: The options are "New page", to open the page in a new browser window, or "Self Page", to keep the navigation in the same browser window.
 * Ad image: Address (URL) of the image that will be used for the ad.
 If you click the "Browse" button the WordPress media library will be opened to select one of the images already available in your WordPress website and you can also add new images there.
 It is possible to associate multiple images to the same Ad, the images will be randomly selected to display in page.
 * Ad audio: Address (URL) of audio file to play in background.
 * Set as mirror: Automatically enable the image mirror on the ad.